pkantue/molomolotech/Marula_Bytes/ShowNotes/The Tragic Cycle of African Floods and Starvation.md

 ## Risk of Small farms in extreme weather conditions
-- In the event of extreme weather conditions, small farms to adopt more low-tech and ad-hoc flood management strategies, such as temporary migration, gift economy, and mutual aid [8].
+- In the event of extreme weather conditions, small farms to adopt more low-tech and ad-hoc flood management strategies, such as temporary migration, gift economy, and mutual aid.
 - This is due to weak disaster management institutions and inadequate preparedness.

 ## Impact on Food Security and Soil Erosion
-- The loss of household and farm assets, e.g., stored crops and livestock. but also indirectly through the loss of labour, either to death or forced migration, or to soil destruction and land degradation [24]; these may cumulatively culminate in a decline in food production [23,47].
+- The loss of household and farm assets, e.g., stored crops and livestock. but also indirectly through the loss of labour, either to death or forced migration, or to soil destruction and land degradation; these may cumulatively culminate in a decline in food production.
 Land contamination may impair food production further.

 ## Impact on health and sanitation
 - The threat of disease outbreaks is elevated during the rainy season.